 - We are in receipt of your mortgage offer and we have checked that all conditions are satisfied.

-If you are arranging buildings insurance independently of your Lender, that appropriate buildings insurance is in place.
+- If you are arranging buildings insurance independently of your lender, that appropriate cover is in place.

-We hold cleared funds for a deposit (assuming a deposit is being paid and you do not have a property to sell).
+- We hold cleared funds for your deposit (assuming a deposit is being paid and you do not have a property to sell).

-Everyone in the “chain” has agreed to exchange and has agreed to the completion date.
+- Everyone in the ‘chain’ has agreed to exchange and the completion date has been set.

 - We hold a contract signed by you.